laura2ndrea/MakeupCampus/README.md

 ## Tecnologías :computer:
 <a name="tecno"></a>
 Tecnologías utilizadas para desarrollar el proyecto.
-- Tecnología 1.
-- Tecnología 2.
+- StarUML.
-- Tecnología 3.
+- MySQL Workbeanch.

 ---